amegeddon/Paws-and-Pints/README.md

 Encountered a type error while attempting to implement a visual star rating system based on the users rating.   | The issue stemmed from comparing a string to an integer, resulting in a TypeError.
-Resolution involved converting the rating to an integer using the int() function before comparison, thereby rectifying the issue."
+Resolution involved converting the rating to an integer using the int() function before comparison, thereby rectifying the issue."   |

+Resolved an issue where the food bowl icon failed to display in the review card main panel.  | The problem stemmed from a typo in the MongoDB naming pairs, where 'dog_meals=True' was incorrectly written as 'dog_meals=:True'.
+By removing the erroneous '=', the fontawesome food bowl icon now displays correctly.  |

              |